 - What do their clients say?

 Past performance is critical for a business interested in contracting with the federal government, and it is just as critical when selecting a company to handle your SAM registration.
 Ask for testimonials to see what a company’s clients are saying.
 If a company refuses to give you this information, this should be a red flag.
-You can view the testimonial pages for US Federal Contractor Registration at US Federal Contractor Registration Testimonials, BBB Review US Federal Contractor Registration and on Government Contracting Tips Testimonials.
+You can view the testimonial pages for US Federal Contractor Registration at US Federal Contractor Registration Testimonials and on Government Contracting Tips Testimonials.